algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - A plus B out to 128-bit long result as sum (top) and carry-bit uint64 values on the stack
 - LogicSigVersion >= 2

-## intcblock
+## intcblock uint ...

 - Opcode: 0x20 {varuint length} [{varuint value}, ...]
 - Pops: _None_
 - Pushes: _None_
-- load block of uint64 constants
+- prepare block of uint64 constants for use by intc

 `intcblock` loads following program bytes into an array of integer constants in the evaluator.
 These integer constants can be referred to by `intc` and `intc_*` which will push the value onto the stack.
 Subsequent calls to `intcblock` reset and replace the integer constants available to the script.